 (5) Continuously monitoring fan speed or power and using fan curves is an acceptable method for continuously monitoring assist air flow rates.

 (6) For perimeter assist air intentionally entrained in lower and/or upper steam, the monitored steam flow rate and the maximum design air-to-steam volumetric flow ratio of the entrainment system may be used to determine the assist air flow rate.

-My Note: Paragraph 6 is a welcome change since there is no straight-forward way to measure air entrained in steam.
-But I’ll be very curious to see how this affects the NHVcz of these types of flares since previously, this entrained air was not accounted for in the NHVcz calculation used prior to RSR.
+My Note: Paragraph 6 is a welcome change since there is no straightforward way to measure air entrained in steam.
+I’ll be very curious to see how this affects the NHVcz of these types of flares since, previously, this entrained air was not accounted for in the NHVcz calculation used prior to RSR.

 Standard Flow for Exit Velocity [63.670(k)(3)]

 In the RSR, the flare exit velocity calculation (Vtip) used actual cubic feet for volumetric flow.
 This was a change from previous calculations using standard cubic feet and would have resulted in many flares reporting higher flows based solely on this calculation artifact.
 This has been corrected back to standard cubic feet.